m8ksGH/m8ksGH/README.md

 Formerly an Overseas Filipino Worker who works as a Control Room Operator in a manufacturing plant who tend to shift into a Full Stack Developer career

-Skills: Microsoft Office / Video Editing / Gimp / Photoshop / Python / HTML / CSS
+Skills: Microsoft Office / Video Editing / Gimp / Photoshop / Visual Studio Code / Python / HTML / CSS